dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 5. **Platform Limitations:** Some platforms or edge devices may not support PyTorch natively.

 {{< /notice >}}
-These factors often lead practitioners to convert PyTorch models to more deployment-friendly formats like ONNX.
+These factors lead practitioners to convert PyTorch models to more deployment-friendly formats like ONNX.

 ### 🏆 ONNX (Open Neural Network Exchange)